 As soon as your load balancer becomes available, AWS bills you for each hour or partial hour for which you keep the load balancer running.
 After you’ve decided that you no longer wish to have the load balancer, you can delete it too.

 Open the Amazon EC2 console at https:// console.aws.amazon.com/ ec2/.

 Elastic Load Balancing deletes the load balancer.
 As soon as the load balancer is deleted, you stop incurring charges for that load balancer.

-Caution: Even deleting a load balancer, the Amazon EC2 instances associated with the load balancer still continues to run.
+Caution: Even deleting a load balancer, the Amazon EC2 instances associated with the load balancer still continue to run.
 You will continue to incur charges on the Amazon EC2 instances if they are still running.

 Terminate Your Amazon EC2 Instances in Your Auto Scaling Group:

 You can remove an instance from an Auto Scaling group.
 After the instances are detached, you can manage them independently from the rest of the Auto Scaling group.
 By detaching an instance, you can:

 When you detach instances, you have the option of decrementing the desired capacity for the Auto Scaling group by the number of instances being detached.
 If you choose not to decrement the capacity, Auto Scaling launches new instances to replace the ones that you detached.

 If you detach an instance from an Auto Scaling group that is also registered with a load balancer, the instance is deregistered from the load balancer.
 If connection draining is enabled for your load balancer, Auto Scaling waits for the in-flight requests to complete.

 In this section, you will first remove the Amazon EC2 instance, then delete the Auto Scaling group, and finally delete the launch configuration.